ami-parikh/NLPSentimentAnalysis/README.md

 The MOUD dataset has sentence level tagging for transcripts of user review videos.
 I have translated these to English using the Google Translate API

 I have built several models using Dense layers, RNNs and LSTMs so far.
 Experimentation is still underway.

+Adding a one-dimensional CNN to an LSTM network gives slightly better results.